Short-Term & Temporary Disability in Missouri: Applying

 When purchased at least one year before your surgeon recommends an operation, your surgery recovery may qualify for short-term disability benefits.
 Once again, timing matters.

-Short-term disability might cover knee replacement if you purchase the policy at least one year before the surgery to overcome the pre-existing condition exclusion.
+A policy might cover knee replacement if you purchase the policy at least one year before the surgery to overcome the pre-existing condition exclusion.
 Arthritic joints do not happen suddenly, so you have plenty of advance notice to buy a policy in time.

 Temporary Disability In MO